Velvet Assassin: Plot

 Born in Dorset, Violette Summer (voiced by Melinda Y. Cohen) grew up in a happy family and had a tremendous and active childhood.
 Initially, she started working in a beauty salon before the outbreak of war inspired her to move to London and join the weapon industry.
 It was not long before she was noticed by the Secret Service, as she was beautiful, athletic, and had great attention to detail.
-She was soon recruited into Secret Intelligence Service during Britain's darkest hours.
+She was soon recruited into the Secret Intelligence Service during Britain's darkest hours.
 Violette had lost an aunt during one of the first Luftwaffe bombing attacks, and to further compound her heartache, she later lost her Royal Air Force husband in battle.
-However, Summer was strong-willed and used these painful experiences to inspire her to succeed as a spy for the SIS.
+However, Violette was strong-willed and used these painful experiences to inspire her to succeed as a spy for the SIS.

-Summer managed to carry out several missions successfully before being gravely wounded by a sniper on a mission to kill Kamm, a Nazi military intelligence officer.
+Violette managed to carry out several missions successfully before being gravely wounded by a sniper on a mission to kill Kamm, a Nazi military intelligence officer.
 Comatose in a hospital in France, Violette relives critical moments in a series of flashbacks.
 The bulk of gameplay takes place during these flashbacks.
-Missions include blowing up a fuel depot on the Maginot Line, assassinating of a colonel in a cathedral in Paris, stealing documents and marking a sub pen for bombers in Hamburg during Operation Gomorrah, and finding three secret agents in Warsaw.
-Moving through the city's sewer system, she finds one agent seriously wounded and another dead by cyanide poisoning.
-She passes through the Warsaw Ghetto, where the residents were either rounded up or executed, Violette makes her way through to the Gestapo's Pawiak prison to give cyanide to the third agent.
+Missions include blowing up a fuel depot on the Maginot Line, assassinating a colonel in a Paris cathedral, stealing documents and marking a sub pen for bombers in Hamburg during Operation Gomorrah, and finding three secret agents in Warsaw.
+Moving through the city's sewer system, Violette finds one agent seriously wounded and another dead by cyanide poisoning.
+She passes through the Warsaw Ghetto, where the residents were either rounded up or executed, and makes her way to the Gestapo's Pawiak prison to give cyanide to the third agent.

-Between these memories, scenes from the hospital are shown with two men arguing whether to keep Violette alive, give her up to the Schutzstaffel, or kill her to save her the torture if captured by the Nazis.
+Between these memories, scenes from the hospital are shown with two men arguing whether to keep Violette alive, give her up to the Schutzstaffel, or kill her to spare her the torture if captured by the Nazis.
 Her location is compromised, and Violette wakes from her coma to find the enemy troops entering the hospital.
 Escaping them, Violette finds the villagers being murdered or rounded up by a force from the Dirlewanger Brigade, a brutal SS unit of convicts, and taken to the church.
 Locking the villagers in, the soldiers set fire to the church.
 Violette is unsuccessful at freeing the villagers and collapses due to emotional and physical exhaustion.
 The enemy leader is shown to be Kamm, whose face was burned by Violette's assassination attempt.
 In the end credits, Violette is shown in her hospital gown, standing on a cliff overlooking a German plane.